Earthsplitter/eslint-plugin-study-es6/README.md

 show es6 syntax recommends

+If you think this plugin help you, please star it on [GitHub](https://github.com/Earthsplitter/eslint-plugin-study-es6).
+Thanks ^_^

 ## Installation

 Make sure you have initialize your project, i.e. , have a `package.json` file.
 Otherwise: